Residenz Munich, Deutschland - Things to Do in Residenz Munich

 Insider Tips

-Many beer gardens allow you to bring your own food while purchasing drinks, following traditional Bavarian customs
+Many beer gardens allow you to bring your own food if you buy drinks, following traditional Bavarian customs that locals still observe

 Explore Activities in Residenz Munich